Gokuldev-PS/CP-STREAM-GOVERANCE/README.md

 ## 🧪 Step 3: Test Using Java Producer

-You can test the setup using a Java-based Kafka producer (included in this repo) or a REST-based producer.
+You can test the setup using a Java-based Kafka producer (included in this repo) or a REST-based producer.Make sure to update the values.properties file with your broker’s and schema registry actual endpoints.

 Navigate to the Java producer project: